jbx-protocol/juice-docs-v2/docs/api/contracts/or-abstract/jbpayoutredemptionpaymentterminal/events/redeemtokens.md

 * `holder` is the address whose tokens were redeemed.
 * `beneficiary` is the address to which any redemption benefits were sent.
 * `tokenCount` is the amount of tokens that were redeemed.
-* `claimedAmount` is the amount of tokens that were sent to the beneficiary as a result of the redemption.
+* `reclaimedAmount` is the amount of tokens that were sent to the beneficiary as a result of the redemption.
 * `memo` is a note that was attached.
 * `caller` is the address that issued the transaction within which the event was emitted.